fastlane/fastlane/README.md

     <img src="assets/frameit.png">
 </p>

-FrameIt - Add gorgeous device frames around your screenshots
+frameit
 ============

 [![Twitter: @KauseFx](https://img.shields.io/badge/contact-@KrauseFx-blue.svg?style=flat)](https://twitter.com/KrauseFx)
 [![License](http://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://github.com/KrauseFx/frameit/blob/master/LICENSE)
 [![Gem](https://img.shields.io/gem/v/frameit.svg?style=flat)](http://rubygems.org/gems/frameit)

-Want a device frame around your screenshot?
-Do it in an instant!
+###### Quickly put your screenshots into the right device frames

-This library is not supposed to be used for App Store screenshots.
+This tool is not supposed to be used for App Store screenshots.
+Instead it should be used to prepare screenshots for websites, emails and prints.

-Follow the developer on Twitter: [@KrauseFx](https://twitter.com/KrauseFx)
+Get in contact with the developer on Twitter: [@KrauseFx](https://twitter.com/KrauseFx)

 -------